Capture Macrobenchmark metrics

 );

-Benchmark results are output to Android Studio, as shown in the following image.
+Benchmark results are output to Android Studio, as shown in figure 1.
 If multiple metrics are defined, all of them are combined in the output.

 Figure 1.
 Results of TraceSectionMetric and FrameTimingMetric.